 Petition to Establish Paternity Florida

 Generally, it is the father that files a Petition to Establish Paternity Florida.
 Typically, mothers will file an action through/with the Department of Revenue for child support.
-There is less incentive for a mother to file a paternity action.
-In doing so, a mother would file a lawsuit that benefits the child’s father.
+There is less incentive for a mother than there is for a father to file a paternity action.
+In doing so, a mother would file a lawsuit that benefits the child’s father by conferring parental rights on him.
 Filing the paternity action has more benefits for the father who wishes to reduce his child support obligation, establish timesharing with his child, and gain parental rights (decision-making authority) over the child.
 Filing a paternity action can help in preventing the mother from relocating with the minor child.